Sic Itur Ad Astra – Thus The Way To The Stars : 140 years of astronomy

 If updating/changing your browser is not possible, do not panic - all of the LAS website is still available to you and we are working to make the layout compatible with outdated browsers.

-Continuing the MADness from the 2013 Merseyside Astronomy Day, Liverpool John Moores University’s Astrophysics Research Institute are pleased to announce that MAD IX will be held on Saturday 26th April 2014.
-The event will include a series of talks from a range of professional astrophysicists, with some additions this year in our new venue including […]Continue Reading »
+Continuing the MADness from the 2013 Merseyside Astronomy Day, Liverpool John Moores University’s Astrophysics Research Institute are pleased to announce that MAD IX will be held on Saturday 26th April […]Continue Reading »

 We have a team led by Dave Thomson actively searching for supernova, below is an image of a supernova we independently discovered 29/05/2009 and the telescope used for these searches.Continue Reading »

 Recently there was a type11 supernova in M51.
 With a large aperture telescope and dark skies you should be able to see this as it is now mag13.
-Below is an image taken 11/06/2011Continue Reading »
+Below is […]Continue Reading »

-Following on from his article last month Brian Finney brings the latest news on Multi-wavelength observations with a portrait of a star-forming cloud, called NGC 346 which is the brightest star-forming region in the Small Magellanic Cloud.
-The colour code is red for infra red wavelengths showing cold dust; green for visible wavelengths and blue […]Continue Reading »
+Following on from his article last month Brian Finney brings the latest news on Multi-wavelength observations with a portrait of a star-forming cloud, called NGC 346 which is the brightest […]Continue Reading »